johnno1962/Xtrace/README.md

     [UIView notrace]; // or alternatively..
 	[Xtrace dontTrace:[UIView class]];

+Finally, callbacks can also be registered on a delegate before or after any method is called:

+    [UILabel xtrace]; // setup trace first then setup delegate callback [Xtrace setDelegate:delegate]; // delegate must not be traced itself [Xtrace forClass:[UILabel class] after:@selector(setText:) callback:@selector(label:setText:)];

 A few exmaple combos:

     // trace UI label instance excluding UIView methods